chanvitj/FortiGate_HA_AWS_TGW_GWLB/README.md

 After finish deploying this environment, please feel free to enable next-gen firewall features.

 ## Destroy Environment
-The most important for Demo or POC is, you must destroy everything after finish using them.
+The important part of this guide for Demo or POC is, you must destroy everything after finish using them.
 You can run this command to destroy this environment.
 ```
 terraform destroy
 ```

 Please be noted if you manually create ALB in previous steps.
 You must delete it before running terraform destroy.